 Lake Louise & the Fairmont Chateau

-Although technically not on the Icefields Parkway highway, Lake Louise is on the route between the town of Banff and Jasper.
+Lake Louise is one of the most popular stops on the route between the towns of Banff and Jasper.
 So why not stop and make a visit to this iconic Canadian landscape!
-While visiting the lake, the beautiful Fairmont Chateau is right there as well, so head inside and take a look at one of the most luxurious hotels in Banff.
+While visiting the lake, the beautiful Fairmont Chateau Lake Louise is right there as well, so head inside and take a look at one of the most luxurious hotels in Banff.
+If you have extra time to spend here, hike to the Lake Agnes Teahouse or rent a canoe on this iconic lake.

-23 minutes up the road from Herbert Lake is Bow Lake, which is another less visited/touristy lake in Canada, but still delivers on the beautiful blue water and mountain views!
+23 minutes up the road from Herbert Lake is Bow Lake, which is another less visited/touristy lake in Banff National Park, but still delivers on the beautiful blue water and mountain views!
 Stop here to take in the beauty and nature away from the crowds.
+If you have extra time you can hike to Bow Glacier Falls from here to get up close to a waterfall!

 Super busy.
 Super well-known.
 But still incredible!
 To get to Peyto Lake, you essentially park at the Peyto Lake parking lot and walk up a well-maintained trail to the viewpoint.
 It’s not a crazy hike and is actually a very accessible viewpoint.
 (Get here early or around sunset to try to escape the crowds).
 Hands down one of the best places to stop along the Icefields Parkway – which is probably why it’s always so busy!